pixeltable/pixeltable-pgserver/README.md

 to by the `pgserver.pg_bin` global variable.

 Based on https://github.com/michelp/postgresql-wheel, but with the following differences:
-1. wheels for multiple platforms (ubuntu x86, +MacOS x86, +MacOS apple silicon, Windows)
+1. binary wheels for multiple platforms (ubuntu x86, MacOS apple silicon, MacOS x86, Windows)
-2. pgvector extension included
-3. postgres Server management: cleanup via shared count when multiple processes use the same server.
+2. postgres server management: cross platform startup and cleanup
-4. no postGIS (need to build cross platform, pull requests taken)
+3. includes `pgvector` but excludes `postGIS` (need to build cross platform, pull requests taken)